 To help address this, the UK's Foreign, Commonwealth and Development Office (FCDO) established the Green Cities and Infrastructure Centre of Expertise (GCI CoE) to coordinate UK leadership in cities and infrastructure from inside and outside of government.
-This is part of wider UK action under its Centres of Expertise to work with partner governments in low- and middle-income countries to pursue resilient and sustainable economic growth.
+This is part of wider UK action under its Centres of Expertise working with partner governments in low- and middle-income countries to pursue resilient and sustainable economic growth.

-Since the first of the new initiatives and services were announced in April 2023, 68 projects have been initiated in 36 cities across 25 countries throughout Asia, Africa and the Caribbean.
+Since the first of the new initiatives and services were announced in April 2023, some 36 projects have been initiated across some 20 countries and 52 cities across Asia, Africa and the Caribbean region.
 Examples include:

-- Improving traffic management and reducing pollution across major cities in Bangladesh, informed by expertise from Transport for London. - Strengthening Cambodia's capacity to deliver green infrastructure projects by helping to develop robust policies, building solid business cases and attracting quality investment. - Enhancing waste management in Dar es Salaam, Tanzania and supporting the city to become more resilient to climate shocks.
+- Improving traffic management and reducing pollution across major cities in Bangladesh, informed by expertise from Transport for London. - Collaborating on capacity building in Cambodia to deliver green infrastructure projects by helping to develop robust policies, building solid business cases and attracting quality investment. - Improving waste management in Dar es Salaam, Tanzania and supporting the city to become more resilient to climate shocks.